Cupolas of Capitalism

 Old Capitol was originally built in the Beaux Arts style

 and featured a dome and cupola.
 About a half a century later, it was remodeled in the regional Neoterritorial style.
-The new look featured an entrance tower capped with a boxy, cupola-like structure.
+The new look added a monumental tower capped with a boxy, cupola-like structure on the end of the old north wing.
 More info offsite with this official illustrated history of the state's capitol buildings.

 View of the New Mexico State Capitol Building.
 Courtesy of Edward Archuleta.